smazurchuk/smazurchuk.github.io/_posts/2020-03-28-linear_dim_red.md

 This is important for understanding as it makes clear why PCA amounts to rotation of coordinates.
 In particular, PCA generates a subspace with orthoganal basis vectors which explain a maximal amount of variance.

 Assume **A** and **B** are normally distributed variables

 $$ X \sim N(\mu_X,\sigma_X^2) $$

 $$ Y \sim N(\mu_Y,\sigma_Y^2) $$

 $$ Z = X+Y $$

 then:

-$$ Z \sim N(\mu_X+\mu_Y, \sigma_X^@+\sigma_Y^2) $$
+$$ Z \sim N(\mu_X+\mu_Y, \sigma_X^2+\sigma_Y^2) $$

-This particular formula requires that the undying variables are unccorelated, and indepedent, however these conditions can be relaxed and there is still a similar result.
+This particular formula requires that the undying variables are uncorrelated, and independent, however these conditions can be relaxed and there is still a similar result.

 # Why PCA works
 PCA as matrix diagonilazation.
 We know that matries are To have two variables be uncorrated means that they have no covariance?
 But what is covariance?
 It is a dot product!
-That illistrates why it is always possible to generate a roation which uncorrelates the variables!!
+That illustrates why it is always possible to generate a roation which uncorrelates the variables!!

 Say we have N dimensions in our data (often coloumns).
 Taking each column as a vector with N observations, we know that N indepedent vectors will at most spread an N dimensional space (even if there N >> n observations).